PaulBernier/factomjs/README.md

     .input('Fs3BhggPYJBNJRzbLMce94FYyzEA3PDnsEJFwEsr37gYDN9QgFrh', 1010000)
     .output('FA3syRxpYEvFFvoN4ZfNRJVQdumLpTK4CMmMUFmKGeqyTNgsg5uH', 5000000)
     .output('FA24PAtyZWWVAPm95ZCVpwyY6RYHeCMTiZt2v4VQAY8aBXMUZteF', 10000000)
-    // Please note this line is to buy EntryCredit (see the address type) and the amount is in Factoshis like others (it is *not* the number of EntryCredit you are purchasing)
+    // Note this line is to buy EntryCredit (see the address type) and the amount is in Factoshis like others (it is *not* the number of EntryCredit you are purchasing)
     .output('EC2UFobcsWom2NvyNDN67Q8eTdpCQvwYe327ZeGTLXbYaZ56e3QR', 10000)
     .build();